 |What is the minimum gambling age?||21 (18 for horse race betting and lottery)|

 Indiana’s Live Casinos

 According to the language of the Indiana Riverboat Act, most of the state’s casinos began as riverboat properties.
-The casinos were situated along the rivers and lakes of the state.
+This is because the casinos were situated along the rivers and lakes of the state.

 Indiana authorized the state’s two horse racetracks, Hoosier Park and Indiana Downs, to add slot machines in 2007.
-Both currently operate as racinos (combined casino and racetrack venue) in the Indianapolis area.
+Both currently operate as racinos (combined casino and racetrack venues) in the Indianapolis area.

 The Pokagon Band of Potawatomi Indians opened the Four Winds South Bend as a tribal casino in South Bend in 2007.